 A defining moment for Vash, where he is revealed to be something more than just a lucky moron, occurs in the second episode where he stands perfectly still as a gun is leveled at him and fired and then dodges several bullets.

 The entire first five episodes are a collective crowning moment.
 Think about it.
 Vash never fires a shot for the first four episodes, and easily defuses several extremely dangerous situations.
 And when he does finally fire his gun, it's a single, quick moment that completely shuts down the enemy's ability to fight back.
+Those six shots come after the whole town had tried to kill him, he survives an attack by this massive robot thing, reacts by taunting said robot, ignores repeated taunts and attacks until the robot's victims are safe, only then does he fight.
+And win.
 Bad.
 Ass.

 In this contributor's opinion, Wolfwood's most awesome moment is after he's dead.
 In the last episode, after Vash and Knives joust with their angel arms, leveling the terrain, Knives manages to get Vash's revolver and activate both angel arms while Vash is helpless and exhausted.
 With Wolfwood's voice urging him on, he lets his hand fall into the dust beside him... and lifts up Wolfwood's cross machinegun, buried in the dirt, which Knives (and probably the viewer) forgot was there.
 He shoots at one of the angel arms, causing Knives to lose his grip on both weapons and allowing Vash to make a comeback.